 Which one of these travel types do you prefer?

-Tailored: Our tailoring service doesn’t cost you anything extra – it’s the value you get when you book through a quality travel company.
-Our safari experts match your wish list, preferences and budget to the most suitable accommodation, activities and locations, and make sure you get the best value for your time and money.
+Tailored: Our tailoring service doesn’t cost you anything extra – it’s the value you get when you book through Go2Africa.
+Our Africa Safari Experts match your wish-list, preferences and budget to the most suitable accommodations, activities and locations, and make sure you get the best value for your time and money.

 Private tailored: This style of travel features private guides, vehicles, transfers, accommodation and activities tailored to your specific interests, such as bird watching on safari.
 You have a high degree of control over your meals and daily schedule, plus private facilities wherever you stay.

-Set departures: these safari experiences start and end on fixed dates during the year.
-This type of travel includes luxury train journeys and mobile safari expeditions and we tailor-make the rest of your itinerary.
+Set departures: These safari experiences start and end on fixed dates during the year.
+This type of travel includes luxury train journeys and mobile safari expeditions – we can then tailor-make the rest of your itinerary.

-Be independent – your agent should not be employed by a specific lodge, activity operator or marketing company, to ensure you get unbiased advice.
+- Independent, unbiased advice – your agent should not be employed by a specific lodge, safari activity operator or marketing company.

-Provide you with support during your safari - an important advantage to booking through credible agents who have offices in Africa.
+- 24/7 on-safari support – an important advantage of booking through a credible agent who is based in Africa.

-A great agent takes the time to get to know your preferences, addresses your concerns, and offers you detailed, up to date travel advice.
-Good planning reduces risk and increases rewards, from making savvy savings to smart splurges, the best agents deliver vacations that you’ll still be talking about years from today.
+A great agent takes the time to get to know your preferences, addresses your all concerns, and offers you detailed, up-to-date travel advice.
+Good planning reduces risk and increases rewards – from making savvy savings to smart splurges, the best agents deliver vacations that you’ll be talking about for the rest of your life.